soanseng/vocbuilderAI/config.md

 - `note_type`: Note type for new notes
 - `max_tokens`: The maximum number of tokens to generate
 - `temperature`: Controls randomness.
 Lower temperature results in less random completions.
 As the temperature approaches zero, the model will become deterministic and repetitive.
 Higher temperature results in more random completions.
-- `speech_voice`: The voice to use for speech synthesis
+- `speech_voice`: The voice to use for speech synthesis; leave empty "" for random voice